bwmorales/bwmorales.github.io/index.md

 - Created After-School Maker’s Club and developed STEM program
 - Consistently improved YOY scores in TerraNova and PSAT

-# Education
+## Education
-Faith Evangelical, Washington — B.A, 2013
+Faith Evangelical College and Seminary, Washington — B.A, 2013